geckoprojects-org/org.gecko.graphql/README.md

 	public List<Address> getAddresses(String personId);
 }

-@Component(scope = PROTOTYPE) // The prototype is usefull here, because the Service can be called in parallel and every caller should get its exclusive instance
+@Component(scope = PROTOTYPE) // The prototype is useful here, because the Service can be called in parallel and every caller should get its exclusive instance
 @GraphqlQueryService // Marks all implemented Interfaces as part of the Query Schema public class AddressServiceImpl implements AddressQuery {